Facts and FAQ about my route

 - Camping at dispersed sites on public lands (free)

-- Camping at amenable city parks and churchyards (free)
+- Camping at amenable city parks and churches (free)

 - Occasional hotels, hostels, and Airbnbs